danigb/codingadventures/source/2014-10-31-beatbox-build-a-rhythm-machine-with-react-js.html.markdown

 ##Test browserify and coffeescript

 We'll add a couple of modules to test browserify.
-The first one `./public/js/app.js.coffee` is the app entry point (because is the one we referenced at `index.html`)
+The first one `./public/js/app.js.coffee` is the app entry point (because is the one we referenced at `index.html`, line 17)

 ~~~coffeescript
 Beatbox = require './beatbox.js'